ninewise/dissertation/summaries.md

 possibility of performing taxonomic identifications of DNA reads using the proteins this DNA encodes.
-Unlike most taxonomic identification tools, which map DNA reads directly to taxa, UMGAP will first predict which (partial) protein (or peptide) is encoded in a DNA read and map this peptide on a taxon using a general purpose protein database.
+Unlike most taxonomic identification tools, which map DNA reads directly to taxa, UMGAP will first predict which (partial) proteins (or peptide) are encoded in a DNA read and map these peptides on a taxon using a general purpose protein database.
 This detour adds robustness to the identification process, as proteins are more conserved than the underlying DNA.